tkumata/flask-sse-and-sensors/readme.md

 server-pir.py

 - Raspberry Pi Zero WH
-- Grove Ultrasonic Distance Sensor
+- Grove PIR motion sensor
   - Connect VCC on sensor to 3V3 on Raspberry Pi.
   - Connect GND on sensor to GND on Raspberry Pi.
   - Connect SIG on sensor to GPIO17(11) on Raspberry Pi.